Swiss Consumer Credit Maximum Interest Rate 2026: 10%

-From 1 January 2026, the Swiss CCA maximum rate for cash loans drops from 12% to 10% APR.
-Credit-card overdrafts stay at 12%.
-What changes for borrowers.
+From 1 January 2026, the Swiss CCA maximum rate for cash loans drops from 11% to 10% APR; credit-card overdrafts fall from 13% to 12%.
+What it means.

-Last updated: 28 May 2026 by Sarah Keller — This article is updated regularly.
+Last updated: 13 June 2026 by Sarah Keller.
+This article is reviewed regularly against the official Federal ordinance.

-Key Takeaways: The Swiss Federal Council has cut, by ordinance with effect from 1 January 2026, the maximum interest rate on cash consumer loans from 12% to 10% effective annual percentage rate (APR).
-For credit-card overdrafts and current-account overdrafts the cap stays at 12%.
-The rule is anchored in the Federal Consumer Credit Act (CCA / KKG, SR 221.214.1) art.
-9 and applies to consumer credit between CHF 500 and CHF 80,000 for natural persons, with a term of more than three months.
+Key Takeaways: By ordinance with effect from 1 January 2026, the maximum effective annual percentage rate (APR) on cash consumer loans falls from 11% to 10%, and the cap on credit-card and current-account overdrafts falls from 13% to 12%.
+Both ceilings dropped by one percentage point.
+The maximum rate is anchored in the Federal Consumer Credit Act (CCA / KKG, SR 221.214.1) art.
+14 and applies to consumer credit between CHF 500 and CHF 80'000 for natural persons, with a term of more than three months.
 Most reputable lenders such as Cembra Money Bank, BANK-now, Migros Bank and Bank Cler already price well below the legal ceiling.

 CCA Maximum Rate 2026: What Actually Changes